 Oklahoma City Oklahoma, USA Travel Guide

-The city's central location in the state makes it a natural hub for transportation and commerce.
+The city's central location in the state makes it a natural hub for transit and commerce.
 Major interstate highways, including I-35 (north-south) and I-40 (east-west), intersect within the city.
 This network links Oklahoma City to Dallas and Kansas City, and to Little Rock and Albuquerque.
 Such connections establish OKC as a major crossroads in the American heartland.

 Geographical center of Oklahoma, Central Plains region.